dberga/arma3_missions/README.md

 # COMPOSITIONS

-Here you can find object compositions (pilots with instructions, base with soldiers, squads with objectives...) all integrated with AI scripting
+Here you can find object compositions (pilots with instructions, base with soldiers, squads with objectives...) all integrated with AI scripting.
+Install mods through steam and look for pbo files, you can extract sqm and sqf script files with [PBO Manager](https://www.moddb.com/mods/pbo-manager) to make Eden compositions that require so.